OpenAgFunding/Tool-Design-Accelerator/README.md

 We will confirm the final agenda based on the teams attending and conversations with you each in advance, but at an outline, it will look something like this:

-* **Day 1: Exploring user needs & challenges *(10am start)***
+* **Day 1: Exploring user needs & challenges *(From 9am)***
- We launch with a workshop at the UK Department for International Development, focussing on user needs for better data on agricultural investments.
+ We launch with a workshop focussing on user needs for better data on agricultural investments.
 With input from country officers, researchers and agriculture specialists.

 Followed by discussion sessions on key challenges, and team planning sessions.